Kwakers/phonegap-libpd/README.md

 USAGE:
 ======

-On the event device ready:
+On the event device ready, Initialize with :

-Initialize with
-window.plugins.libPd.init();
+- window.plugins.libPd.init();

-To add to the search path use: window.plugins.libPd.addPath('/www/pd/');
+To add to the search path use :

+- window.plugins.libPd.addPath('/www/pd/');

 in this way all the abstractions in /www/pd will be loaded.
 If you want to have a more elaborate directory structure, use the addPath at will.

-Open a patch
+Open a patch :

-window.plugins.libPd.openPatch('pd/sample.pd');
+- window.plugins.libPd.openPatch('pd/sample.pd');

-For example, now you can send many type of messages: window.plugins.libPd.sendBang('toPD');
+For example, now you can send many type of messages :

+- window.plugins.libPd.sendBang('toPD');
-window.plugins.libPd.sendFloat(3, 'toPD');
+- window.plugins.libPd.sendFloat(3, 'toPD');
-window.plugins.libPd.sendSymbol("symbol", "on");
+- window.plugins.libPd.sendSymbol("symbol", "on");
-window.plugins.libPd.sendMessage("message", "symbol", ["on"]);
+- window.plugins.libPd.sendMessage("message", "symbol", ["on"]);
-window.plugins.libPd.sendList("list", ["on"]);
+- window.plugins.libPd.sendList("list", ["on"]);

-you can add a listener for a [r fromPD] object: window.plugins.libPd.addListener("fromPD","console.log");
+you can add a listener for a [r fromPD] object :

+- window.plugins.libPd.addListener("fromPD","console.log");

-You can open/close patches at will: window.plugins.libPd.openPatch('pd/sample.pd');
+You can open/close patches at will :

+- window.plugins.libPd.openPatch('pd/sample.pd');
-window.plugins.libPd.closePatch();
+- window.plugins.libPd.closePatch();

-Just remember that init/deinit have to be called just once as they start/stop the audio window.plugins.libPd.deinit();
+Just remember that init/deinit have to be called just once as they start/stop the audio :

+- window.plugins.libPd.deinit();

 TODO:
 =====